daddyDUBZ/bb_Picking/README.md

 added support for vorp-progressbar added cancarry checks for received items

+# vorp_lumberjack
+Used some code from lumberjack resource for these changes.

 RESOURCE CREATED FOR THE Bluebird redM server -
 # Implemented by Chommpe